-Bank Leverage Dynamics And Financial Fragility Of Nigerian Banking Sector: Evidence From Panel Vector Autoregressive Approach
+Bank Leverage Dynamics and Financial Fragility of Nigerian Banking Sector: Evidence from Panel Vector Autoregressive Approach

 BCBS (2014), through its committee on banking supervision, introduced a leverage ratio which aimed at complementing the capital adequacy ratio and checkmating bank procyclicality tendency.
 The committee prescribes a maximum of 3% for the leverage ratio which is defined as Capital Measure divided by the Exposure measure.
 While the numerator refers strictly to Tier 1 Capital, the denominator comprises both on- and offbalance shee6t exposures inclusive of derivative and other securities financing transactions.
-Thus, this study will adopt the inverse of BCBS's definition of bank leverage, which is calculated as (TA to EQ), all-encompassing it is and as more comprehensive than others.
+Thus, this study will adopt the inverse of BCBS's definition of bank leverage, which is calculated as (TA to EQ), all-encompassing and comprehensive than others.